Convex optimization over a probability simplex: Previous Works

+Since $R$ is convex, $w^{t+1} \in R$ automatically.
+For the simplex, the subproblem (\ref{eq:Linear_Minimization_Oracle}) is known in closed form.
+Frank-Wolfe-based methods tend to be fast for sparse solutions but display oscillatory behavior near the solution, resulting in slow convergence \citep{FW_global_linear_convergence, FW_a_journey}.

-\textit{The Pairwise Frank-Wolfe} (PFW) method improves upon the original by introducing an `away-step' to prevent oscillations allowing faster convergence \cite{FW_revisited, FW_global_linear_convergence, FW_comments_away_steps}.
+\textit{The Pairwise Frank-Wolfe} (PFW) method improves upon the original by introducing an `away-step' to prevent oscillations allowing faster convergence \citep{FW_comments_away_steps, jaggi_2013, FW_global_linear_convergence}.

-A well-studied \cite{CHA_population_dynamics_and_genetics, sqop_0, sqop_1, sqop_2, sqop_3, sqop_4, sqop_5} formulation of (\ref{eq:constrained_optimization_problem}) takes $f$ to be quadratic, known as the standard quadratic optimization problem.
-In these situations, a line search has analytical solutions for the Frank-Wolfe and PFW methods but not for EGD and PGD.
-EGD and PGD require approximate methods (e.g. backtracking method \cite{numerical_optimization_book}), adding extra run time per iteration.
+While PFW, EGD, and PGD have guaranteed convergence under constant and decreasing step sizes \citep{Vishnoi_2021, jaggi_2013}, a line search is often used in practice to improve run-time \citep{numerical_optimization_jorge}.
+Taking $f$ in (1) to be quadratic \citep{sqop_0, CHA_population_dynamics_and_genetics, selvi_2023}, a line search has analytical solutions for the Frank-Wolfe and PFW methods but not for EGD and PGD.
+EGD and PGD require approximate methods (e.g., backtracking method \citep{numerical_optimization_jorge}), adding extra run time per iteration.